Calcium and Magnesium

 times associated with anxieties as well.
 After comparing the background of patients who required very high

-doses (4,000+mg) of calcium a day - just to reach near normal levels, it turned out that a high percentage
+doses (4,000+mg) of calcium a day - just to reach near normal levels, it turned out that many had a history

 These drugs either affected their body's ability to properly utilize calcium and/or magnesium, or the mineral